cube-js/cube/docs/content/Configuration/Config.md

 select a database type depending on the user's context.
 It is usually used in [Multitenancy Setup][ref-multitenancy].

-Called only once per [`appId`][ref-opts-ctx-to-appid].
+Called only once per [`appId`][self-opts-ctx-to-appid].

 ### externalDriverFactory

 Set database driver for external rollup database.
-Please refer to [External Rollup][ref-preagg-ext-rollup] documentation for more guidance.
+Please refer to the [`rollup` reference][ref-schema-ref-preaggs-rollup] documentation for more guidance.
 The function accepts a context object as an argument to allow dynamically loading database drivers, which is usually used for [Multitenant deployments][ref-multitenancy].

-Called once per [`appId`][ref-opts-ctx-to-appid].
+Called once per [`appId`][self-opts-ctx-to-appid].
 Can return a `Promise` that resolves to a driver.

 ```javascript